Vote-buying allegations disrupt the Edo election; Oshiomhole refutes reports that the APC is purchasing votes, and nine people are arrested.

 The statement went on, “A fake journalist who purported to be an employee of one of Nigeria’s top television stations was also apprehended, further highlighting the extent of the criminal network.”

-In related development, the state of Egor LGA saw the arrest of two men and one woman by the Economic and Financial Crimes Commission (EFCC) on suspicion of purchasing votes.
+In a related development, the state of Egor LGA saw the arrest of two men and one woman by the Economic and Financial Crimes Commission (EFCC) on suspicion of purchasing votes.

 In its preliminary assessment, Yiaga Africa claimed on Saturday that there had been troubling instances of vote-buying and logistical issues throughout the election.